2017 Seminar Summaries

 Tuning the Hemispheres: Music and the Brain

-What happens in our brain when we listen to music?
-What parts of the brain are activated?
-Have humans been adapted for music?
-Can music make you smarter?
-What role does music play in the creation of our personal identities?
-How have our interactions with music changed over time?
-This course will examine the psychological and physiological effects that music has on the human brain, and consider it in broad contexts and specific case studies.
-We will consider how, in the age of the Shazam, Pandora and the iPhone we communicate with one-another at an interpersonal level through music.
+Why do we make and listen to music and what is happening in our brain when we experience it?
+Are we evolutionarily adapted for music?
+Can music make us smarter?
+What role does music play in the creation of our identities, and how have our interactions with it changed over time?
+This seminar will examine the psychological and physiological effects that music has on the human brain, and consider it in broad contexts and specific case studies.
+We will consider how, in the age of Spotify, YouTube, and the iPhone, our musical experiences continue to evolve.